MaksymDD/Automations/README.md

 Hello, welcome to this automation project rooted in real-world work experiences—tasks routinely carried out by middle offices worldwide.
 These are the types of activities that can be easily automated, resulting in significant time savings.

-An important note: you may find that this project is somewhat intricate, and certain aspects could be optimized for greater efficiency.
-However, as mentioned earlier, this project is a reflection of my work experience.
-I've intentionally added a touch of complexity to my tasks to make the process more enjoyable.
+An important note: you may find that this project is somewhat intricate, and certain aspects could be optimized for greater efficiency, however, I've intentionally added a touch of complexity to my tasks to make the process more enjoyable.

 # Project Description